Skip to main content

 The command will:

-• Validate the structure of your application;
+• Validate the Application structure;

 • Remove empty folders;